“Be joyful in hope, patient in affliction, and faithful in prayer.” -Romans 12:12

 Joy in Hard Times

-When we read the Scriptures, we see the Israelites awaited the Messiah’s arrival from a very dark place and time in history.
+The Israelites awaited the Messiah’s arrival from a very dark place and time in history.
 God’s Word promised a Deliverer, the King of all kings, the Prince of Peace, while their reality was oppression under a brutal Roman dictator.
-As baby Jesus was learning to walk and talk, King Herod was overseeing the slaughter of all Jewish infants.
+As baby Jesus was learning to walk and talk, King Herod was overseeing the slaughter of Jewish infants.
 As Jesus grew into a man, Satan attacked the nation with unprecedented plagues and demonic possession.
-However, Jesus’s light was all the more evident when contrasted with the dark world in which He lived.
+However, Jesus’ light was all the more evident when contrasted with the dark world around Him.
 God called His people to overlook the fear and pain around them, cling to His promises, and accept their Holy Savior.

 As Mary, Joseph, and the shepherds gathered around baby Jesus that first Christmas, they gazed into the face of a helpless baby and clung to God’s Word.
 They didn’t know how this baby would fulfill all that God had promised, but they trusted His Word and held it deep within their hearts.
-If we exercise our faith and hope in the dark times- just as Mary, Joseph, and Jesus’s first followers did- joy will see us through to the light.
+If we exercise our faith and hope in the dark times—just as Mary, Joseph, and Jesus’ first followers did—joy will see us through to the light.

-Be intentional about focusing on the unseen glory and love of God, growing in strength and love.
-If you do that by dancing to worship music in your living room, that’s great; but if you do it by focusing on a few powerful Bible verses or simply spending more time in prayer, that’s great too.
-Whatever your life may look like right now, may your faith, hope, joy, and love grow in tandem and bring your heart closer to your beloved Creator.
+Spend this Christmas season focusing on the unseen glory and love of God, growing in strength and love.
+If you do that by making Christmas crafts and playing the Christmas radio stations every day, that’s great; if you do it by listening to a few powerful Christmas hymns and spending more time in prayer, that’s great too.
+Whatever your life may look like right now, may your faith, hope, joy, and love grow in tandem and bring your heart closer to your beloved Creator this Christmas.

 - Think of the hardships in your life in which you leaned on God in prayer.
 What good came out of it?
 Thank God for those difficult times and the good that came from them.

 Prepare yourself for spiritual warfare before it comes.
 When hard times strike, we often feel confused or anxious, unable to look past our own emotions.
 Write down verses that remind you of God’s presence and provision now, and keep them in a special place in your journal or phone to serve as a reminder when you need them.
 The verses throughout this study provide a great starting point.
-So does Job 36:15: “But those who suffer he delivers in their suffering; he speaks to them in their affliction.”
+So does Job 36:15: “He delivers the afflicted by their affliction and opens their ear by adversity.”
 Add encouraging Bible verses to the list regularly.